Homemade Chicken Nuggets that are juicy, mega crunchy and exploding with flavor plus they’re Baked, not fried so they’re better for you!

 6. Bake chicken nuggets straight from frozen (so they don’t become soggy) on a lightly greased baking rack placed over a baking sheet at 425 degrees for 15 minutes, or until heated through.

-What to Serve with Chicken Nuggets
+How to serve Chicken Nuggets

 ©Carlsbad Cravings by CarlsbadCravings.com